avantrec/soco-cli/README.md

 alias sd="sonos-discover"
 ```

 This allows the use of shorthand like `sk stop`, to stop playback on the Kitchen speaker.
 Note, however, that this won't work with sequences of commands using a single `sonos` invocation, separated with ` : ` (see [Multiple Sequential Commands](#multiple-sequential-commands)), only for the first command in such a sequence.
-(Normal, mutiple `sonos` invocation, shell sequences using `;` or `&&` as separators will work, of course.)
+(Normal, multiple `sonos` invocation, shell sequences using `;` or `&&` as separators will work, of course.)

 ### Options for the `sonos` Command